HuangLab-SYSU/brokerchain-academic/README.md

 Users can visit the BrokerChain Wallet's releases page ( https://github.com/HuangLab-SYSU/brokerwallet-academic/releases ) to download the BrokerChain Wallet App and run it on Android devices.
 The app allows users to manage their accounts and invest their BKC coins in DeFi protocols to earn revenue.

-## Install BrokerChain Miner Client
+## Install BrokerChain's Miner Client

-1. Based on your operating system, download the corresponding BrokerChain compressed package from the Release page of the BrokerChain GitHub repository ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ).
+1. According to your operating system, download the corresponding BrokerChain compressed installer package from the Release page of the BrokerChain GitHub repository ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ).
-2. Extract the BrokerChain compressed package into a local BrokerChain folder.
+2. Extract the BrokerChain compressed package into a local folder.

-## To Run a BrokerChain Miner Client on Your PC (with Windows OS)
+## To Launch a BrokerChain's Miner Client on Your PC (with Windows OS)

-## A Tutorial Video
+## A tutorial video

-Users can install and launch the BrokerChain **Miner Client** following the (Chinese-version) tutorial video: https://youtu.be/ZREsqTG7L8Y (《BrokerChain 挖矿客户端：如何加入共识网络？》)
+Users can install and launch the BrokerChain **Miner Client** following the (Chinese-version) tutorial video: https://youtu.be/ZREsqTG7L8Y (《BrokerChain 挖矿客户端：如何安装以及如何加入共识网络？》)

-## A Step-by-Step Guideline
+## A step-by-step guideline

-Assuming you have a Windows PC, follow the steps below to install a BrokerChain Miner Client.
+Assuming you have a Windows PC, follow the steps below to launch a BrokerChain Miner Client.

 1. Double-click the executable file within the BrokerChain folder to run BrokerChain.
 While entering the BrokerChain's welcome page, you can see the following options:
    1. Join BrokerChain as a consensus node & open the webpage wallet.